Nahar Singh

-History and family
+Early life and family

-Ballabhgarh Village was a village headed by Tewatia clan.
-Balram Singh Tewatia was the first ruler of Ballabhgarh State, and Nahar Singh was his descendant.
+Singh was born on 6 April 1821 to Raja Ram Singh and Basant Kaur in Bhallabhgarh, Haryana.
+Ballabgarh was a village headed by Tewatia clan Hindu Jats.
+Balram Singh was the first ruler of Ballabhgarh State, and Nahar Singh was his descendant.
 His teachers included Pandit Kulkarni and Maulvi Rahman Khan.
 His father died in 1830, when he was about 9 years old.
 Nahar Singh was crowned in 1839.